Nursing Home Abuse Lawyers & Lawsuits: The Definitive Guide

 Pushing the Limits? | Slip & Fall Abuse Cases

 The statistics alone are revealing, but what evidence is found in real world slip and fall nursing home abuse cases?
-When a resident or patient experiences a slip or fall in a professional care providing facility, it is often the result of negligence or abuse.
+When a resident or patient experiences a slip or falls in professional care providing facility, it is often the result of negligence or abuse.
 Statistics point out the rise in accidental deaths following a slip and fall injury in assisted living facilities while settlements point out another rising trend: compensation.

 Warshafsky Law Firm sees it time and time again: when we PROVE a nursing home is RESPONSIBLE for the injury of a resident under the CARE of staff members, the amounts awarded to the plaintiff are HUGE.
 When you are injured, it IS about the money.
-Not only to pay off medical bills, but to make a loud and punishing statement about the treatment of your loved one and to incite positive change for future residents.
+Not only to pay off medical bills but to make a loud and punishing statement about the treatment of your loved one and to incite positive change for future residents.

 Compensation: Take Your Medical Malpractice Case to Court